jasonfleischer/DeviceManager/README.md

 ## Starting the application:

-1. Use and locally run the database found here: https://github.com/jasonfleischer/DeviceManagerDB
+1. Locally run the database found here: https://github.com/jasonfleischer/DeviceManagerDB

 2. Open project in Android Studio and run on the emulator